IanGlass/Jira-Helper/README.md

 Display the current number of tickets in each project and on the Dev kanban board

 A secondary module performs background cleanup of old tickets waiting on a response from the customer.
-Amends '(follow up with client)' to start of summary.
+Sends an automated follow up message to the client after 7 days of no response.
+Currently, the program will send tickets with an automated message as the last comment and older than 7 days (last updated will be reset when the first automated message is sent) to a 'cold queue' to be manually processed by a human.
-This is performed in update board class so that the background thread closes when the board is closed Button to respond to support will need to be named "Respond to support" for this to work and a ticket number which is permanently in waiting on customer will need to be supplied or the transition Id will need to be supplied
+Button in Jira to send to 'cold queue' will need to be named "Respond to support" for this to work, transition id is dynamically fetched

+In future, this will be changed so that tickets are resolved as soon as the automated message is sent, rather than being sent to a cold queue

 This project assumes that your setup uses the following status':
 * waiting on support